 Faculty members must have a face-to-face conversation with each student involved in an academic integrity violation.
-For online students, this may be conducted using a conferencing platform such as Goggle Hangouts.
+For online students, this may be conducted using a conferencing platform such as Zoom or Google Meet.
 This conversation should include a discussion of the offense.
 Biblical and ethical principles regarding why integrity is important, and consequences for the offense.
 Following the conversation, an email should be sent to the student summarizing the meeting.
-This email be copied to the advisor, dean and/or provost.
+This email be copied to the advisor, VPAA for Undergraduate Studies and/or provost.